Storming of the Bastille: Attack

 Ninety-eight attackers and one defender had died in the actual fighting or subsequently from wounds, a disparity accounted for by the protection provided to the garrison by the fortress walls.
 De Launay was seized and dragged towards the Hôtel de Ville in a storm of abuse.
 Outside the Hôtel, a discussion as to his fate began.
 The badly beaten de Launay shouted "Enough!
 Let me die!" and kicked a pastry cook named Dulait in the groin.
 De Launay was then stabbed repeatedly and died.
 An English traveller, Doctor Edward Rigby, reported what he saw, "[We] perceived two bloody heads raised on pikes, which were said to be the heads of the Marquis de Launay, Governor of the Bastille, and of Monsieur Flesselles, Prévôt des Marchands.
 It was a chilling and a horrid sight! ...
 Shocked and disgusted at this scene, [we] retired immediately from the streets."
 The three officers of the permanent Bastille garrison were also killed by the crowd; Surviving police reports detail their wounds and clothing.

 Engraving, c.
 1789: militia hoisting the heads of Flesselles and the Marquis de Launay on pikes.
 The caption reads "Thus we take revenge on traitors".

 Three of the invalides of the garrison were lynched, plus possibly two of the Swiss regulars of the Salis-Samade Regiment who were reported missing.
 The remaining Swiss were protected by the French Guards and eventually released to return to their regiment.
-Their officer Lieutenant Louis de Flue wrote a detailed report on the defense of the Bastille, which was incorporated in the logbook of the Salis-Samade Regiment and has survived.
-It is critical of de Launay, whom Flue accuses of weak and indecisive leadership.
+Their officer Lieutenant Ludwig von Flüe wrote a detailed report on the defense of the Bastille, which was incorporated in the logbook of the Salis-Samade Regiment and has survived.
+It is critical of de Launay, whom Ludwig von Flüe accuses of weak and indecisive leadership.
 The blame for the fall of the Bastille would rather appear to lie with the inertia of the commanders of the 5,000 Royal Army troops encamped on the Champ de Mars, who did not act when either the nearby Hôtel des Invalides or the Bastille was attacked.
 A brief order sent from the Baron de Besenval to the governor read only "M. de Launay is to hold firm to the end; I have sent him sufficient forces".